-So, if nobody is advocating for our country’s great experiment, then how will we ever thrive?
-Seems to me, there is only one way for our country to survive.
-And that is to return to the grand experiment of trying to be a Christian Nation.
-Sadly, I have concluded, that it will also become another failed experiment, because for it to succeed we need to—first try to be Christian toward our fellow patriots.
-But it seems to me, that the christian nationalists don’t want to keep the peace!
+So, if nobody is advocating for our country’s great experiment, how will we ever thrive?
+It seems to me there is only one way for our country to survive: returning to the grand experiment of trying to be a Republic.

 By: ElRoyPoet, 2019